miaohua1982/simple_fasterrcnn_pytorch/README.md

  visdom>=0.1.8.9
  pybind11>=2.6.2

- The whole project is test on python3.6
+ The whole project has been test on python3.6

 ## Install
 To install nms & roi_pool you should have [pybind11](https://github.com/pybind/pybind11/tree/stable) installed.